Today’s blog post is my third in a new series on my evolving Christian faith.

 This set of circumstances is usually scary for anyone because foundational beliefs are tied to our core sense of identity and worldview.
 To let go of something you once believed to be a foundational truth, or at least begin to recognize a different interpretation of that truth, can and often does lead to fear that your entire worldview and identity is coming apart or shattering.

 But let’s stop and think for a moment.
-If Christian person has a deep-seated concern that a particular “foundational truth” (or perhaps an interpretation about that truth) doesn’t hold up due to a solid reason or set of reasons, or perhaps that it conflicts with other truths and facts they believe that simply have more weight, or perhaps they begin to recognize that the perception they once had about this foundational truth is generally not attested in life itself, then isn’t questioning the validity or reasonability of that foundational truth the most natural byproduct.
+If a Christian person has a deep-seated concern that a particular “foundational truth” (or perhaps an interpretation about that truth) doesn’t hold up due to a solid reason or set of reasons, or perhaps that it conflicts with other truths and facts they believe that simply have more weight, or perhaps they begin to recognize that the perception they once had about this “foundational” truth is generally not attested to in life, then isn’t questioning the validity or reasonability of that foundational truth the most natural byproduct?
+I say YES.

 Why continue to believe something is true or foundational if it is highly questionable?
 Even more so, why believe something is true when it is a lie?
-Again, truth can hold up to our questions.
-Truth, or for that matter God, is not offended or afraid of our questions even though many religious leaders are today.
+Again, truth can and should hold up to our questions.
+Truth, or for that matter God, is not offended.
 What kind of god would be afraid or offended by questions anyway?
 A pretty small god.
+The people who are often the most offended by questions are religious people.
+More often than not, controlling religious leaders in churches who like things comfortable, who like their positions of power and/or who have a twisted satisfaction with controlling (not leading) their congregations through fear and intimidation are the biggest culprits.

 So is there a place for doubt in the Christian faith?
 I think so.
 Doubt arises when something is unclear or simply hard to believe until there is good reason or evidence for it.
 Doubt happens when something feels off or out of sorts.
 That something can be an event, an experience or information that is shared (yes, even information in the Bible itself).
 In this sense, doubt can actually serve a good purpose in regards to truth seeking.
 How?

 It may be that after doubting something is true, you end up discovering good reason to continue believing it.
 That’s ok too.
 The point is not to give up on what we believe, but to believe something is true for good reasons.
-If doubt leads you to find better, even healthier and weightier reasons for believing a particular thing, whether you perceive it to be foundational or not, then the doubt has served it’s purpose.
+If your inner doubt leads you to find better, even healthier and weightier reasons for believing a particular thing, whether you perceive it to be foundational or not, then your inner doubt has served it’s purpose.

-Of course on the flip side, you may also discover that what you once believed to be a foundational truth is not actually true at all.
+Of course on the flip side, you may also discover that what you once believed to be a foundational truth should not be considered foundational and/or something that should not be considered true at all.
 That is the risk of asking questions.
 But isn’t being honest and open with yourself better than lying to yourself or believing a lie.
 The ripple effects for questioning or not questioning are enormous.

 We can’t of course force ourselves or anyone else to believe something is true (even foundationally true) by telling them to just accept it by faith simply because it’s in the Bible.
 There are reasons people doubt.
 There are reasons why people ask questions.